built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-secure-your-platform.md

 ## General Web Security

-As a platform is a web application please consider the same security guidelines that you would for a web application (e.g. trusting the javascript modules you import, using [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) etc).
+As a platform is a web application please consider the same security guidelines that you would for a web application (e.g. trusting the JavaScript modules you import, using [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) etc).

 ## Updates to Container, Workspace and Code